kaibra/mount-ms/README.md

 #tesla

-This is the common basis to build microservices in Clojure.
+Tesla is a set of components to build microservices in Clojure.
 It is built upon [Mount](https://github.com/tolitius/mount) to support stateful components in a very clojuresque way.

-Tesla is coming with some helpful components, like a health-check, a monitoring component, http handling and serving.
-You might alter your configuration to add your own components and even replace ours.
+These are the (stateful) components defined by Tesla:

+  * a metrics reporter to gather and distribute metrics
+  * a handler component to manage your http handlers and register them to your http server.
+  * an http server (actually, it's httpkit with a minimal wrapper)
+  * a state to aggregate component state to an appstate, so we can get a view into the state of our application as a whole.
+Register your components to use this.
+  * a health check you can set to UNHEALTHY from your code (will be set if Tesla is shutting down).
+This will give your loadbalancers a signal to take a certain instance off the balancing.
+  * a scheduling component based upon Quarzite.
+  * a Shutdown mechanism.
+If necessary delayed, so load-balancers have time to notice.

 Tesla is a fork of [Tesla Microservices by Otto.de](https://github.com/otto-de/tesla-microservice), or to be more precise one of [Kai Brandes' fork](https://github.com/kaibra/mount-ms).